MrPoole01/Vue-Inbox/README.md

 ![Vue-Inbox](src/assets/logo.png)
 # Vue-inbox
 I created a dynamic email inbox using the fairly new and popular framework VueJS.
-This web applic;:ition is built with the latest technologies along with being fully CRUD.
+This web application is built with the latest technologies along with being fully CRUD.

+Link to live site => https://inboxui-22ff9.firebaseapp.com/

 ## Technology Used:
 - VueJS